shaz1542/RhenusCodingChanllenge/README.md

-# Project Title

-A brief description of what this project does and who it's for

-# Rhinos Coding Chanllenge
+# Coding Challenge

-The game allows the player to make bets beteen 0-9
+The game allows the player to make bets between 0-9

-Multiple players can bet into any game
+Multiple players can bet on any game

-Every new game created has its own number to guess
+Every new game created has its number to guess

-Player gets 9 times value of bet for a win
+The player gets 9 times the value of bet for a win